cardano-scaling/hydra/local-cluster/README.md

 For now, we use a static scenario in which we first develop the Hydra node:

-- 1 Cardano BFT node
+- 3 Cardano BFT nodes
-- sped up network parameters
+- using sped up network parameters
-- directly forks into Allegra and Mary
+- directly forking into Allegra and Mary
-- 3 Cardano stake pool nodes